Weber Street: History

 In 2013–14, the Region of Waterloo widened the last remaining two-lane stretch of roadway between College Street in Kitchener and Union Street in Waterloo, a project which resulted in the demolition of dozens of homes and other buildings along the street.
 The same project also resulted in the creation of the Weber Street Railway Underpass, grade separating the roadway and sidewalks from the Guelph Subdivision railway line, the latter of which runs overhead.
 The Guelph Subdivision forms a component of the Canadian National Railway mainline west of Toronto.
 The segment of the Guelph Subdivision which crosses Weber Street has been owned by Metrolinx since 2014.

 Geography

-Weber Street southern terminus is at the southern stub of King Street in Kitchener, and its northern terminus is at its intersection with King Street at the St. Jacobs Farmers' Market south of St. Jacobs.
+Weber Street's southern terminus is at the southern stub of King Street in Kitchener, and its northern terminus is at its intersection with King Street at the St. Jacobs Farmers' Market south of St. Jacobs.
 In addition to its two endpoints, Weber Street also crosses King Street in Waterloo, being generally northeast of King Street in Kitchener and southern Waterloo, and southwest of King Street in northern Waterloo.

 Weber weaves through residential and commercial areas of Waterloo and Kitchener and is agricultural at the northern terminus.

 The road is broken up into four parts due to the geographical direction of the road: